trustoverip/tswg-acdc-specification/spec/spec.md

 }
 ```

-Given that the UUID, `u` field value has sufficient cryptographic entropy, the SAID, `d` field provides a universally unique identifier for the Registry that can be referenced elsewhere as the registry SAID, `rd` field.
-The `rd` field value is derived from the Issuer AID, binding the Registry to the Issuer AID.
+With respect to the event above, given that the UUID, `u` field value has sufficient cryptographic entropy, the SAID, `d` field provides a universally unique identifier for the Registry that can be referenced elsewhere.
+This value is derived from the Issuer AID, binding the Registry to the Issuer AID.
+When this Registry identifier value is included in the Registry SAID, `rd` field of an ACDC, this binds that ACDC to the Registry.

 The state is initialized with decorrelated placeholder values with the issuance of the following placeholder update event: